awsdocs/amazon-cognito-developer-guide/doc_source/authorization-endpoint.md

 # Authorize endpoint<a name="authorization-endpoint"></a>

-The `/oauth2/authorize` endpoint signs in the user\.
-Its function is similar to the [Login endpoint](login-endpoint.md)\.
+The `/oauth2/authorize` endpoint is a redirection endpoint that supports two redirect destinations\.
+If you include an `identity_provider` or `idp_identifier` parameter in the URL, it silently redirects your user to the sign\-in page for that identity provider \(IdP\)\.
+Otherwise, it redirects to the [Login endpoint](login-endpoint.md) with the same URL parameters that you included in your request\.

+To use the authorize endpoint, invoke your user's browser at `/oauth2/authorize` with parameters that provide your user pool with information about the following user pool details\.
++ The app client that you want to sign in to\.
++ The callback URL that you want to end up at\.
++ The OAuth 2\.0 scopes that you want to request in your user's access token\.
++ Optionally, the third\-party IdP that you want to use to sign in\.

+You can also supply `state` and `nonce` parameters that Amazon Cognito uses to validate incoming claims\.

 ## GET `/oauth2/authorize`<a name="get-authorize"></a>

 The `/oauth2/authorize` endpoint only supports `HTTPS GET`\.
-The user pool client typically makes this request through a browser\.
+Your app typically initiates this request in your user's browser\.
+You can only make requests to the `/oauth2/authorize` endpoint over HTTPS\.

-The authorization server requires HTTPS\.
-For more information about the OpenID Connect specification, see [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitAuthorizationEndpoint)\.
+You can learn more about the definition of the authorization endpoint in the OpenID Connect \(OIDC\) standard at [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitAuthorizationEndpoint)\.

 ### Request parameters<a name="get-authorize-request-parameters"></a>

 *response\_type*
 The response type\.
 Must be `code` or `token`\.
-Indicates whether the client wants an authorization code for the user \(authorization code grant flow\), or directly issues tokens for the user \(implicit flow\)\.
+A successful request with a `response_type` of `code` returns an authorization code grant\.
+An authorization code grant is a `code` parameter that Amazon Cognito appends to your redirect URL\.
+Your app can exchange the code with the [Token endpoint](token-endpoint.md) for access, ID, and refresh tokens\.
+As a security best practice, and to receive refresh tokens for your users, use an authorization code grant in your app\.
+A successful request with a `response_type` of `token` returns an implicit grant\.
+An implicit grant is an ID and access token that Amazon Cognito appends to your redirect URL\.
+An implicit grant is less secure because it exposes tokens and potential identifying information to users\.
+You can deactivate support for implicit grants in the configuration of your app client\.
 Required\.

 *client\_id*
 The Client ID\.
-Must be a client that you already registered in the user pool and that you qualified for federation\.
+The value of `client_id` must be the ID of an app client in the user pool where you make the request\.
+Your app client must support sign\-in by Amazon Cognito native users or at least one third\-party IdP\.
 Required\.

 *redirect\_uri*